Invitation-Only Think Tank on the Next Generation of Wearable Tech for Health & Wellness

 This Think Tank is a launch point for identifying priority use cases, exploring partnerships, and shaping a shared roadmap for how Generative AI + Wearables + JITAIs can work together to revolutionize behavioral health.
 Whether building platforms or applying them in practice, this forum will offer both inspiration and a foundation for profound and transformative collaboration.

 The closing session of the Think Tank will provide a platform for summarizing outcomes and contributions.
 Participants will share insights gained and discuss the next steps for the research community.
-The Think Tank aims to foster a sense of community, encouraging ongoing collaboration, knowledge exchange, and joint initiatives in the evolving landscape of generative mHealth interventions.
+The Think Tank aims to Build momentum beyond the event by outlining concrete next steps, forming new partnerships, and contributing to a growing community committed to advancing the science and impact of AI-driven behavioral interventions.

 On The Campus of the University of Michigan